google/ml-flashpoint/README.md

 PyTorch DCP, Megatron-LM and NeMo 2.0 adapters are readily available for seamless integration, on top of our general core checkpointing library that can be used for custom integrations.

-If interested in direct integration support with another framework, let us know!
-Please create a [feature request](https://github.com/google/ml-flashpoint/issues/new?template=feature_request.md), or upvote an existing one.
+If interested in direct integration support with another framework, please let us know by creating a [feature request](https://github.com/google/ml-flashpoint/issues/new?template=feature_request.md) or upvoting an existing one!

 For learning more about using the library and its performance, check out the [user documentation](https://google.github.io/ml-flashpoint).
 Below you will find development instructions for contributors.